 “Beyond anything we imagined” - how a Staffordshire e-learning startup's AR expertise is providing mental health support in South Korea

-During the visit Steve Wileman, chief executive officer and head of technology and development at Enlighten, learned that South Korea was in the grip of a mental health crisis and was looking at innovative ways to tackle it.
-Its extensive 5G networks and high levels of smartphone usage meant that Enlighten’s AR phone-based mental health resources were suited for South Korea’s needs.
+During the visit, Enlighten learned that South Korea was in the grip of a mental health crisis and was looking at innovative ways to tackle the problem.
+Its extensive 5G networks and high levels of smartphone usage meant that Enlighten’s AR phone-based mental health resources were suited for the needs of South Koreans.

-“Migrating 20,000 people into a new city is going increase feelings of isolation yet suicide is still highly stigmatised in the country so people find it hard to talk about,” explains Wileman.
+“Migrating 200,000 people into a new city is likely to increase feelings of isolation that may lead to depression, anxiety or other mental illnesses, yet suicide is still highly stigmatised in the country so people find it hard to talk about,” explains Edwards.

 “We’re developing content and an AR platform that residents will be able to access via their smartphones when they move to the city.
 This interactive resource will provide mental health support alongside general city information.”